 Number of Students

 Approximately 2–4.
 Pomona students are part of a national applicant pool.
 Total group approximately 45.

 Required 9.0 GPA overall and in Japanese language courses, and junior year class standing.
 Minimum of one year of college-level Japanese at Pomona; some of the participants in the program have had two or more years of Japanese.
 At least one course on Japan, preferably in pre-modern Japanese history.
 Pomona recommends the following courses for the history requirement: History 60, plus one of the following: Art History 151 (Scripps); History 167 or 168; ALL 170, 171, or 174; Politics 161; or Religious Studies 103.

 Students must submit a copy of a valid passport at the time of application.

 Pomona applicants are part of a competitive national pool.
 Applicants should possess the flexibility to adapt to a different culture, the social and emotional maturity necessary for living with a host family, as well as the intellectual sophistication and seriousness to benefit fully from the program.

-The Associated Kyoto Program (AKP) has an early application deadline.
+The Associated Kyoto Program (AKP) has an early application deadline (Friday, December 20, 2013 for the fall 2014 academic year program).
 The OSA requires students to complete AKP's paper application and submit it to our office in mid-December.
 The OSA will retain a copy for our records and, during the mid-semester break, we will send the originals to AKP by their due date in mid-January.
 Students should NOT complete AKP's on-line application.